Return to in-person: Enabling equitable experiences for all

 People are ready for hybrid.
 Since workers started spending time away from the office, they report being happier, healthier, wealthier, and having stronger familial ties.
 Remote work has created a new possible for the modern workplace; where emotional, financial, mental, physical, and social well-being are supported.
 With these improved remote experiences, office spaces will need to work harder than ever to support the well-being of its visitors to attract them.
-Companies can ready their offices with technology that supports equitable working experiences including:
+Companies can ready their offices with technology that supports equitable working experiences including: Return to in-person

 - Rich data that empowers office visitors with choice.